 As we age, the skin begins to loosen on your face and neck because of the loss of elasticity and volume.
 A facelift or rhytidectomy can help you look as young as you feel.

 This surgical procedure removes excess facial skin, reposition facial volume and eliminate banding in the neck skin, resulting in a refreshed and rejuvenated appearance.
-Facelifts are a complicated cosmetic procedure: the face is structurally complex, as it is comprised of many regions.
+Facelift is a complicated cosmetic procedure: the face is structurally complex, as it is comprised of many regions.
 For this reason, a skilled and highly specialized facial plastic surgeon is crucial to achieving your desired look.

-With over 25 years of experience performing facelifts as well as training and lecturing on the subject all across the globe, Dr. Farrior is one of the most experienced facial plastic surgeons in the world.
+With over 25 years of experience performing facelifts as well as training and lecturing on the subject all across the globe, Dr. Farrior is one of the most experienced facial plastic surgeons in the world and strives to offer the best facelift Tampa has to offer.
 Book a consultation with him today to see how a facelift can reinvigorate your face and boost your self-confidence.

 Our practice has been helping patients make life-changing transformations for over 20 years.

 As you begin your research, the following facts should help you better understand the procedure as well as how to select a facial plastic surgeon.